Azure/azure-sdk-for-net/sdk/cognitivelanguage/Azure.AI.Language.Conversations.Authoring/samples/Sample2_ConversationsAuthoring_Import.md

 Console.WriteLine($"Project import completed with status: {operation.GetRawResponse().Status}");
 ```

-To import a project, call Import on the ConversationalAnalysisAuthoring client.
+To import a project, call Import on the AnalyzeConversationAuthoring client.
 The method returns an Operation object, which you can use to track the status of the operation.
 The operation-location header contains the location of the operation for further tracking.